Ti-roy/Fictional-Language-Generator/README.md

 ------
 This topic mainly describes class `LanguageConstructor`.
 ### Properties
 Principal of properties is in core of engine.
 Properties can be seen as type of syntactic units.
 Properties define order.
-Parent property also define what syntactic units that belong to it must contain to be complete.
+Parent property also define what syntactic units of its type must contain to be complete.
 Also, properties can define how frequent certain property will be used, by specifing its frequency in `CanStartFrom(...)` method, if there is more than property, that can go after a property.
 #### Default properties
 Currently engine contains 2 syntactic units by default.